Saint Ignatius High School (Cleveland)

-Saint Ignatius High School is a private Catholic, Jesuit boys high school in the Ohio City neighborhood of Cleveland, Ohio.
+Saint Ignatius High School is a private Catholic, Jesuit boys' high school in the Ohio City neighborhood of Cleveland, Ohio, United States.

 History

 Founded in 1886 by a German Jesuit on the invitation of Bishop Richard Gilmour, the school was originally a six-year secondary school based on the German Gymnasium that was to be attended after the completion of six years of grammar school.
 Separate four-year high school and college programs were formed in 1902, with the college changing its name to John Carroll University in 1923 and moving out of the Cleveland location to neighboring University Heights, Ohio, in 1935.

 The words and music of St. Ignatius' alma mater were composed by the school's band director, Jack T. Hearns, in August 1937.
 His band debuted the alma mater at halftime during a football game on October 1, 1937, replacing their customary "Victory March".
 In 1958, St. Ignatius gave St. Xavier High School in Cincinnati permission to adapt the song.